 The Modern Languages Department at St. Peter Catholic Secondary School offers courses in Core French, French Immersion and Introductory Spanish.
 Our Core French classes are offered from grade 9 to 12 and we also offer a large variety of courses in the Immersion program.
-In grade 9 students are offered courses in French in the following subjects: French, Religion, Geography, Science, Drama, and Phys Ed.
-The variety of courses offered continues in grade 10 with the following courses: French, Religion, History, Phys Ed., Food & Nutrition, Drama, and Career and Civics.
+In grade 9 students are offered courses in French in the following subjects: French, Religion, Geography, Science, Visual Arts, and Phys Ed.
+The variety of courses offered continues in grade 10 with the following courses: French, Religion, History, Phys Ed., Hospitality, Drama, and Career and Civics.
 By grade 11 and 12 French and Religion are offered.
 This variety of courses gives students many opportunities to reach the minimum of 10 immersion credits to earn their Immersion Certificate.

 Our department also offers an Introductory to Spanish course.
 This course is an open level course where students learn the basics of how to communicate in Spanish.
 There are field trips planned to local restaurants where students use the language to order food and converse.
 This field trip also teaches them about the culture.
 One of the students enjoyed the course and learning this new language so much that she applied and completed a 3 month exchange to Spain through the Canadian Education Exchange Foundation.
 This was an amazing opportunity for her to deepen her learning of the language and culture.